EquinoxeSystems/yii-ftpassetmanager/README.md

 ## Installation

-Unpack or clone the extension to your extensions directory.
+* Unpack or clone the extension to your extensions directory.
+* Setup your FTP and HTTP servers in the machine which will serve the assets.

 ## Usage